1587/speaking-exam/00-part3.md

 My answer:

 ```
-I've been using it for two years now, I use my phone many times a day.
+I've been using it for two years now, I use my phone about twenty times a day.

 Yes, I will buy a new one.
 Because I've been using my current smartphone for a long time.
 It is too slow.
 The latest/ˈleɪtɪst/ phone will have a good performance,
-I can play the latest mobile games.
-The latest phone will have more functions and bigger storage,
-I can store more photos, videos, and songs.
+and have bigger storage, I can store more photos, videos.
 ```